 An important element to be considered is that consumed-time patrol studies measure only the actual time engaged in activities.
-Officer-generated activities require patrol time -- time to find or observe the activity.
+Officergenerated activities require patrol time -- time to find or observe the activity.
 This patrol time must be considered in relation to the work it produces, since few activities would be generated by officers if they lacked the time in which to observe them.
 All of the consumed time recorded during the study, whether initiated by the patrol officers or the public, can be lumped into one figure for allocation and deployment purposes.
-However, if the events are not separated initially at the time they are recorded, there will be no means to analyze the activities individually at a later time.
-This particular step in the patrol planning process is vitally important for eventual analysis of time factors for preemptive patrol efforts and increased understanding of the service problem by management personnel.
+However, if the events are not separated initially at the services and patrol.